ethereum/consensus-specs/test_libs/pyspec/README.md

 Alternatively, you can build a sub-set of the pyspec: `make phase0`.

-Or, to build a single file, specify the path, e.g., `make test_libs/pyspec/eth2spec/phase0/spec.py`.
+Or, to build a single file, specify the path, e.g. `make test_libs/pyspec/eth2spec/phase0/spec.py`.

 ## Py-tests